Punjabi Sikhs: History

+Despite being only around 2% of India's population, Punjabi Sikhs constitute around 20% of the Indian Armed Forces, with the Punjab state being the 2nd largest contributor for manpower after Uttar Pradesh.

 Language

 Punjabi Sikhs speak the Punjabi language as their mother tongue.
-Various dialects of the Punjabi language such as Bagri, Bilaspuri, Bhateali, Majhi, Doabi, Malwai, and Puadhi etc are spoken by Punjabi Sikhs across India and abroad as their mother tongue.
-In Indian Punjab, Punjabi is written in Gurmukhi script.
-In Pakistani Punjab, Shahmukhi script is used.
-Gurmukhi is written from left to right, while Shahmukhi is written from right to left.
+Various dialects of the Punjabi language such as Bagri, Bilaspuri, Bhateali, Majhi, Doabi, Malwai, and Puadhi are spoken by Punjabi Sikhs across India and abroad as their mother tongue.
+In Indian Punjab, Punjabi is written in the Indic Gurmukhi script (the Perso-Arabic Shahmukhi script is used in Pakistani Punjab).
 The use of Gurmukhi script generally started and developed during the time of second Sikh guru, Guru Angad Dev (1504–1552) who standardized it.
 It is commonly regarded as a Sikh script.
-The Shahmukhi script has been used by Punjabi Muslims since the 12th century, when it was used by Punjabi Sufi poets.
-Shahmukhi is a Perso-Arabic alphabet script.

 Culture

 Festivals

-The Punjabi Sikhs observe historic festivals such as Lohri, Basant and Vaisakhi as seasonal and cultural festivals in Punjab and outside of it.
+Punjabi Sikhs observe historic festivals such as Lohri, Basant and Vaisakhi as seasonal and cultural festivals in Punjab and outside of it.
 Other seasonal Punjabi festivals in India include Maghi and Teeyan respectively.
 Teeyan is also known as festival of females, as women enjoy it with their close friends.
-On the day of maghi, people fly kites and eat their traditional dish Punjabi dish khichdi.
+On the day of maghi, people fly kites and eat the traditional dish khichdi.
 Other festivals observed by Punjabi Sikhs includes the festivals of Sikhism like- Gurupurab, Bandi Chhor Divas, etc.